Multi-Location Business Studies after Class 12 – Rendezvous with USC-HKUST-Bocconi Grad

 Another reason is the business schools’ never-ending quests to further diversify their classes with as many nationalities and cultures as possible.

-We recently got in touch with Sayantan Banerjee (from Gurgaon, India) to get a first-hand feedback of such multi-location study programs.
+We recently got in touch with Sayantan Banerjee (from Gurgaon, India) to get first-hand feedback of such multi-location study programs.
 Sayantan recently finished his World Bachelor in Business program from USC Marshall, HKUST, and Bocconi University.

 Sayantan is currently enjoying his break after graduation.
 Soon he is going to join PwC in the US.
 I met Sayantan and his family last Sunday over a cup of coffee.
 We talked about the program, his experience as an international undergraduate student in the US, Hong Kong, and Italy, and the job opportunities abroad.